Higher Dimensional Elliptic Fibrations and Zariski Decompositions: Notation-Results

 Let $D = P + N$ be a Fujita-Zariski decomposition in the sense of \emph{FZ-A} and we will show that $N$ is numerically fixed by $D$, so given a birational morphism $f:X' \rightarrow X$ we will show that $f^*(N)$ clutches $f^*(D)$.
 Thus given an effective $\mathbb{Q}$-divisor $N'$ such that $P' := f^*(D) - N'$ is nef, we want to show that $N' - f^*(N)$ is effective.
 We can assume that $X'$ is normal, otherwise we can resolve singularities to get $\pi:W \rightarrow X'$, where we have that showing $\pi^*(N' - f^*(N))$ is effective is sufficient to show that $N' - f^*(N)$ is effective on $X'$.
 Thus without loss of generalities, we can assume $X'$ is normal.
 Since $P + N$ is a Fujita-Zariski decomposition in the sense of \emph{FZ - A}, we have that $f^*(P) - P'$ is effective.
 Replacing with $f^*(P) = f^*(D) - f^*(N)$ and $P' = f^*(D) - N'$, we get that $N' - f^*(N)$ is effective.
 This completes the argument that shows the two definitions are equivalent. \end{proof}

-\begin{remark} \begin{enumerate} \item The original definition of the Fuijita-Zariski decomposition in \cite{Fujita86} is equivalent to our definition of a divisor birationally admitting a Fujita-Zariski decomposition, which will be accounted for in later arguments. \item If $K_B+ \D $ has a log minimal model, then it birationally has a Fujita (also CKM and Weak) Zariski decomposition; Birkar shows this explicitly as part of the argument of \cite[Thm 1.5]{Birkar1}. \item A Fujita-Zariski decomposition and a Nakayama-Zariski decomposition of a divisor is unique.
+\begin{remark} \begin{enumerate} \item The original definition of the Fuijita-Zariski decomposition in \cite{Fujita86} is equivalent to our definition of a divisor birationally admitting a Fujita-Zariski decomposition. \item If $K_B+ \D $ has a log minimal model, then it birationally has a Fujita (also CKM and Weak) Zariski decomposition.
+This is shown explicitly as part of the argument of \cite[Thm 1.5]{Birkar1}. \item A Fujita-Zariski decomposition and a Nakayama-Zariski decomposition of a divisor is unique.
 A CKM-Zariski and Weak Zariski decomposition of a divisor need not be unique. \item Each of the above generalized Zariski decomposition for the canonical divisor has a different role in birational geometry and their relations to minimal models.
 The Nakayama-Zariski decomposition is more attune to work with abundance and good minimal models as seen in \cite{GongyoLehmann}.
-The Fujita-Zariski decomposition aligns with minimal models as seen below, and the CKM-Zariski decomposition is more focused on the canonical ring and as a result on the canonical model. \item Recent work in \cite{HaconMoraga, HanLi} and \cite{Birkar1}, shows that the Weak Zariski decomposition is sufficient to ensure the existence of minimal models. \end{enumerate} \end{remark}
+The Fujita-Zariski decomposition aligns with minimal models as seen below, and the CKM-Zariski decomposition corresponds to working with the canonical ring and, as a result, the canonical model. \item Recent work in \cite{HaconMoraga, HanLi} and \cite{Birkar1} show that there is a strong correlation between the existence of log-minimal models and Zariski decompositions. \end{enumerate} \end{remark}

-\begin{theorem}[\cite{Shoku92,Kollar92,Shoku03} -\cite{Kawamata3kltTerm,Kollar92} - \cite{BCHM} - \cite{Birkar2}] We have the following results in the theory of minimal models. \begin{enumerate} \item Flips for klt pairs exists in all dimension. \item Any sequence of klt flips terminate in dimension $3$. \item A klt pair in dimension up to $4$ either it admits minimal model or it is birational to a Mori Fiber space. \item The abundance conjecture holds for klt pairs of dimension $ \leq 3$.
+\begin{theorem}[\cite{Shoku92,Kollar92,Shoku03} -\cite{Kawamata3kltTerm,Kollar92} - \cite{BCHM} - \cite{Birkar2}] We have the following results in the theory of minimal models. \begin{enumerate} \item Flips for klt pairs exists in all dimension. \item Any sequence of klt flips terminate in dimension $3$. \item A klt pair in dimension up to $4$ either admits a minimal model or is birational to a Mori Fiber space. \item A klt pair, $(X,\Delta)$, such that $\dim(X) = 5$ and $\kappa (X,\Delta) \geq 0$ admits a minimal model. \item The abundance conjecture holds for klt pairs of dimension $ \leq 3$.
 Thus klt pairs of dimension up to $3$ admit a good minimal model or are birational to a Mori Fiber space. \item General type klt pairs admit a good minimal model. \end{enumerate} \end{theorem}